oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

                   (2) Power off and restart the VM
                   (3) Abort setup

-10. **Installing the Manager**
+10. **Installing oVirt**
-    Connect to HostedEngine-VM, subscribe to the appropriate Red Hat Enterprise Virtualization Manager channels, ensure that the most up-to-date versions of all installed packages are in use, and install the rhevm packages.
+    Connect to HostedEngine-VM, subscribe to the appropriate oVirt channels, ensure that the most up-to-date versions of all installed packages are in use, and install the rhevm packages.

         # yum upgrade

         # yum install rhevm

 11. **Disabling BareMetal-Manager**
-    Connect to BareMetal-Manager, the Manager of your established Red Hat Enterprise Virtualization environment, and stop the engine and prevent it from running.
+    Connect to BareMetal-Manager, the Manager of your established oVirt environment, and stop the engine and prevent it from running.

         # service ovirt-engine stop
         # service ovirt-engine disable